Liam Challoner

 Having this badge can really set your apart from other retailers, especially if your competitors are missing this detail.
 The Top Quality Store badge can improve confidence in users buying from you, help you rank higher within the shopping tab results and means your website is classified as an “exceptional” experience.
 To receive this badge you must provide an exceptional Shipping experience (delivery cost and delivery time settings), Return experience (return window and return cost settings), Browsing experience (image quality and page speed) and Purchase experience (promotion rejection rates and eWallet options).

-Example of Google Merchant Center's Top Quality Store Badge
+Google Merchant Center Top Quality Store Badge Screenshot

 Example of Google Merchant Center’s Top Quality Store Badge.

-You can view how you compare to your competition within the “Growth” section in the left-hand side menu, then navigate to “Shopping experience scorecard”.
+You can view how you compare to your competition within the “Store quality” section in the left-hand side menu pictured above.
 This will give you a clear indication of how your business compares on average to others in your country and provide recommendations on how to improve by ensuring you have the right settings configured.
 I will touch on some of these factors in a little more detail below.

 High resolution images / Images per offer